 21 Aug 3 Tips for Traveling With Cats In a Car

-Before embarking on a road trip, you can try acclimatizing your cat in a moving vehicle with a few short rides around the block.
+Before embarking on a road trip, you can try acclimating your cat in a moving vehicle with a few short rides around the block.
 Figure out what makes them comfortable and least stressed.
-For example, if the carrier moves too much, place some extra padding at the bottom of it so your cat doesn’t experience all the jerky movements.
+For example, if the pet carrier moves too much, place some extra padding at the bottom of it so your cat doesn’t experience all the jerky movements.
 At the end of the drive give them a treat as a reward for good behavior.

 If your cat has vomited in a past ride and or seems depressed in a moving car, they may be experiencing motion sickness.
-You can ask your vet for motion sickness medication to give your to your cat before hitting the road.
+You can ask your vet for motion sickness medication to give to your cat before hitting the road.
 To be on the safe side, take a towel and some cleaning wipes with you just in case your cat throws up on the way.